 Nutritious vegan/vegetarian diets, containing all essential vitamins, minerals, proteins and fats can be healthy, energising and fulfilling.
 As with any diet, it is beneficial to optimise nutrient intake through the foods available to you in order to keep hair healthy and strong.
-Balanced and varied vegan and vegetarian meals will help sustain healthy hair growth and can help prevent hair shedding and hair loss.
+Balanced and varied vegan and vegetarian meals will help sustain healthy hair growth and c

 A vegetarian and vegan diet should try to include a wide-range of high-protein foods in order to obtain adequate proteins for hair cell renewal and bodily nourishment.
 Hair is made of protein, and proteins provide energy needed to sustain tissue growth.
 Not just for your hair tissue, but for essential tissues such as your heart, liver and lungs, which your body will always prioritise.
 This means that if your diet lacks protein, your hair will be the first thing to suffer.

 Proteins are the building blocks for your hair.
 They consist of amino acids – some of which are ‘essential’, while others are ‘non-essential’.
 By 'essential' we mean proteins that have to be ingested every day as the body cannot synthesise them alone.
 'Non-essential' amino acids can either be eaten or made by the body by utilising the 'essential' ones!